 NCPA’s portfolio of power plants is among the cleanest in the nation.
 Our owned generation facilities include geothermal and hydropower plants that have operated since the 1980s, and a state-of-the-art, fast-start natural gas facility built in 2012.
 NCPA’s major generation assets are the 102 megawatt (MW) Geysers geothermal plants; the 259 MW North Fork Stanislaus River hydroelectric facility; and the 300 MW natural gas-fired Lodi Energy Center.

 Approximately half of the Agency’s portfolio is emission free.
 Greenhouse gas emissions from the Agency’s fleet of plants are well below the California state average and are significantly below statewide greenhouse gas emission targets proposed by the U.S. Environmental Protection Agency.
 NCPA has been a pioneer in use of innovative technologies to benefit the environment.
-Examples include: the world’s first integrated wastewater geothermal system that greatly prolongs the life of this invaluable renewable resource; the world’s first “downhole” hydroelectric turbine generator installed at a geothermal injection well; the United States’ first “fast start” combined-cycle natural gas turbines, which not only are highly efficient but also are designed to work hand in glove with intermittent renewables such as solar and wind to help achieve the state’s renewable energy goals.
+Examples include: the world’s first integrated wastewater geothermal system that greatly prolongs the life of this invaluable renewable resource; and the United States’ first “fast start” combined-cycle natural gas turbines, which not only are highly efficient but also are designed to work hand in glove with intermittent renewables such as solar and wind to help achieve the state’s renewable energy goals.

 In the Sierra range, the Agency has enhanced 300 acres of wildlife habitat, set aside $1 million for the U.S. Forest Service to use as needed, and has spent an additional quarter of a million dollars to optimize environmentally sensitive public access to Big Trees State Park in Calaveras County.
-NCPA, together with other power customers of the Central Valley Project (CVP), also contributed $20.5 million to the CVP Restoration Fund in 2013 alone—more than called for by the CVP Improvement Act.
+NCPA, together with other power customers of the Central Valley Project (CVP), also contributed nearly $500 million to the CVP Restoration Fund through 2021 for the protection, restoration, and enhancement of fish, wildlife and habitat.

-The 16 locally owned utility members of NCPA collectively have spent more than $100 million on energy efficiency programs since 2006, reducing demand for electricity by more than 350 gigawatt hours, decreasing the amount of carbon dioxide being released into the atmosphere.
+The 16 locally owned utility members of NCPA collectively have spent more than $220 million on energy efficiency programs since 2006, reducing demand for electricity by nearly 670 gigawatt hours, decreasing the amount of carbon dioxide being released into the atmosphere.